stats385/stats385.github.io/readings.md

 <strong>Readings</strong>
 <ol>
     <li>
-    <a href="https://sinews.siam.org/Details-Page/deep-deep-trouble"> Deep deep trouble </a>
+    <a href="https://sinews.siam.org/Details-Page/deep-deep-trouble"> Deep Deep Trouble </a>
     </li>
 	<li>
-    <a href="https://www.tune.com/blog/global-mobile-why-2016-is-the-global-tipping-point-for-the-mobile-economy/"> Why 2016 is the global tipping point... </a>
+    <a href="https://www.tune.com/blog/global-mobile-why-2016-is-the-global-tipping-point-for-the-mobile-economy/"> Why 2016 is The Global Tipping Point... </a>
     </li>
 	<li>
-    <a href="http://www.digitalistmag.com/digital-economy/2017/07/19/ai-machine-learning-killing-analytics-as-we-know-it-05223779"> Are AI and ML killing analyticals... </a>
+    <a href="http://www.digitalistmag.com/digital-economy/2017/07/19/ai-machine-learning-killing-analytics-as-we-know-it-05223779"> Are AI and ML Killing Analyticals... </a>
     </li>
 	<li>
-    <a href="https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/"> The dark secret at the heart of AI </a>
+    <a href="https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/"> The Dark Secret at The Heart of AI </a>
     </li>
 	<li>
-    <a href="http://www.independent.co.uk/life-style/gadgets-and-tech/news/ai-robots-artificial-intelligence-racism-sexism-prejudice-bias-language-learn-from-humans-a7683161.html"> AI robots learning racism... </a>
+    <a href="http://www.independent.co.uk/life-style/gadgets-and-tech/news/ai-robots-artificial-intelligence-racism-sexism-prejudice-bias-language-learn-from-humans-a7683161.html"> AI Robots Learning Racism... </a>
     </li>
 	<li>
-    <a href="https://www.theguardian.com/technology/2017/aug/10/faceapp-forced-to-pull-racist-filters-digital-blackface"> FaceApp forced to pull 'racist' filters... </a>
+    <a href="https://www.theguardian.com/technology/2017/aug/10/faceapp-forced-to-pull-racist-filters-digital-blackface"> FaceApp Forced to Pull ‘Racist' Filters... </a>
     </li>
 	<li>
-    <a href="http://nypost.com/2017/07/08/were-losing-a-whole-generation-of-young-men-to-video-games/"> Losing a whole generation of young men to video games </a>
+    <a href="http://nypost.com/2017/07/08/were-losing-a-whole-generation-of-young-men-to-video-games/"> Losing a Whole Generation of Young Men to Video Games </a>
     </li>
 </ol>